-I have had CFS/ME for just over four and a half years, but the first year and a half was much milder and I was unaware of having anything specific.
+I have had severe ME/CFS since 5/2017, but before that I had it mildly for a year and a half without knowing that I had anything specific.
 I thought I had a series of colds and weird episodes.
-I didn't know anything about CFS/ME, and didn't think I had any overall condition.
-Then I had a huge crash and was categorized as among the worst (though not as bad as it gets), but I’ve made a huge amount of progress since first getting sick.
+I didn't know anything about ME/CFS, and didn't think I had an overall condition.
+Then I had a huge crash and overnight was categorized as among the most severe (though not as bad as it gets).
+I’ve since made a huge amount of progress.

 Here’s how it went...
 I got a norovirus while performing at an event (cancan).
 I went from nauseated at 4AM to losing all my fluids by noon, when I showed up at the ER.
 It took four bags of saline to rehydrate me and they told me if I had waited longer to come in I probably would have died.
 The recovery was long.
 I had to rest crossing a room.
 I couldn't stand long.
 Two weeks later we had a trip to Disneyworld scheduled and in the airport a stranger offered me a wheelchair I looked so bad.
 I needed to rent a scooter for the trip, but I (foolishly) pushed to walk as soon as I could.

 I had a year and a half of lesser symptoms: months in bed feeling sick, randomly not being able to handle sensory or emotional stuff, new bad headaches, sudden weakness, sudden sensitivity to light, noise, even a conversation.
 I had moments I felt like I needed to sit down or I might fall down.
 In between I went to my regular work outs and thought maybe I was just getting older.
 I certainly wasn't at full steam.
 I collapsed during two of my regular workouts and was fine for others.
 I was more tired and sore than usual after them though.
 I pushed through and tried to brush it all off.
-I thought the hypersensitivity was a new kind of anxiety.
+I thought the hypersensitivity was a new kind of anxiety (which I already had).
 Looking back I don't know how I explained the collapses to myself, but they scared me.
 I toughed it out because I was used to toughing things out.

 In the meantime I did my own research, self-diagnosed myself with CFS/ME and through the research convinced my doctor to try me on Valtrex.
 This helped me a HUGE amount (though it really varies person to person and can cause liver and kidney damage).
 I managed to do that within the first three months, and I was so thankful for my research and advocacy skills and my amazing doctor who stood by me.
 She referred me to Stanford and Dr. Chia and I waited my turn for appointments.